JellyRollJunior/shisa-todo-list/README.md

 - I believe I could using less lines of HTML if I used grid instead of flex for my project sidebar items and task items
   - Significantly lowers the amount of generated HTML I would have to write using JS.
 Good lesson!
   - EDIT: I refactored to use mostly grid.
 Reduces so much css, html code and looks better imo!
+- Wondering about best practices for verifying and processing JSON from local storage.
+I used a function that takes the JSON string and creates the objects in loop but I don't think this is efficient